-Currently, he is Distinguished Fellow in the Centre for Global Environmental Research in TERI where he works on areas relating to climate change, mitigation and adaptation strategies, carbon markets, and related issues.
-In 2018-19, he served on the Sub Committee of the Ministry of Finance on Climate Finance.
-He is a Member of the Technical Advisory Body of the International Civil Aviation Organisation (ICAO).
+In 2018-19, Mr Rashmi served on the Sub Committee of the Ministry of Finance on Climate Finance.
+He is a member of the Technical Advisory Body of the International Civil Aviation Organisation for administering CORSIA since 2019, and a member of the Core Committee on Environment set up by the NHRC since 2022.
 He is associated, in advisory capacity, with several other organisations such as the NAFCONS, the Consultancy wing of the NABARD on international climate business and the Network for Certification and Conservation of Forests (NCCF).
-He writes extensively on climate change issues in newspapers and journals.